-It is a common but mistaken belief that a person can be both a psychopath and a sociopath, and these terms are therefore often used interchangeably, however, this is not the case, and while sociopaths, or people with an antisocial personality disorder, are just individuals who have no regard for norms or rules and do what helps them, while psychopaths are intentionally sadistic.
+It is a common but mistaken belief that a person can be both a psychopath and a sociopath, and these terms are therefore often used interchangeably, however, this is not the case, and while sociopaths, or people with an antisocial personality disorder, are just individuals who have no regard for norms or rules and do what helps them, while psychopaths are intentionally callous.

-Furthermore, Psychopaths are seen more in fiction, and in reality, people who do sadistic things, like criminals, are a much, much smaller part of the population, and even among those individuals, there is usually motive or some other underlying psychological pathology, while sociopathy may be found more commonly, but even that tends to be a small part of the population.
+Furthermore, Psychopaths are seen more in fiction, and in reality, people who do callous things, like criminals, are a much, much smaller part of the population, and even among those individuals, there is usually motive or some other underlying psychological pathology, while sociopathy may be found more commonly, but even that tends to be a small part of the population.

 Lastly, someone may think that they or someone else are both a psychopath and a sociopath, but for one thing, it is not possible for a person with an antisocial personality of any kind to realize that they have an issue which is pathological in some way because by definition these people will lack insight.

-The other thing is that a sociopath may show tendencies of sadism or criminal behavior like a psychopath theoretically should, but chances are they will do it if it helps them in some way and not because they are deriving pleasure from it, which should be present from someone to be considered a psychopath.
+The other thing is that a sociopath may show tendencies of callousness or criminal behavior like a psychopath theoretically should, but chances are they will do it if it helps them in some way and not because they are deriving pleasure from it, which should be present from someone to be considered a psychopath.